-Table 4.2 Strategic matters requiring cooperation from City of York's and other authorities' Duty to co-operate matrices Strategic Issue Impact Areas Affected Scale of housing growth (minimum of 867 dwellings per annum (dpa) + 56 dpa for shortfall from 2012 to start of plan, over the plan period) Higher levels of housing in York are coordinated with those of other authorities to meet overall requirements of the Objectively Assessed need within the SHMA and York Sub-area.
-Puts pressure on surrounding District's to provide more housing and puts pressure on house prices on their house prices therein if needs are not fully met in York SHMA geography York Sub-area comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District Scale of employment growth (650 new jobs per annum over the plan period) Potential to increase inward commuting from adjacent authorities.
+Table 4.2Strategic matters requiring cooperation from City of York's and other authorities' Duty to co-operate matrices Strategic Issue Impact Areas Affected Scale of housing growth (minimum of 867 dwellings per annum (dpa) + 56 dpa for shortfall from 2012 to start of plan, over the plan period) Higher levels of housing in York are coordinated with those of other authorities to meet overall requirements of the Objectively Assessed need within the SHMA and York Sub-area.
+Puts pressure on surrounding District's to provide more housing and puts pressure on house prices on their house prices therein if needs are not fully met in York SHMA geography York Sub-area comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District NYMNP Scale of employment growth (650 new jobs per annum over the plan period) Potential to increase inward commuting from adjacent authorities.
 Leeds City Region (part) North Yorkshire and York Sub-Region (part) York Sub-area comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District

 Table 4.2 Strategic matters requiring cooperation from City of York's and other authorities' Duty to co-operate matrices Strategic Issue Impact Areas Affected Retail growth Draw of York's city centre and its other retail areas extending the retail catchment beyond its local authority boundaries Potential to increase inward retail trips from adjacent authorities Potential negative impact upon vitality and health of the centres of surrounding settlements.
-North Yorkshire and York Sub-Region York Sub-area comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District Scarborough Borough Leisure (tourism) destination Leeds City Region North Yorkshire and York Sub-Region York Sub-area Physical infrastructure - Transport Increased traffic on the Strategic Road Network (principally the A64) Increased traffic on Radial routes A19 N&S A59 B1224 etc. Increased congestion in and around York Increased traffic on the locally strategic road network (principally the A1237 York Outer Ring Road (northern section)) A64 between its junction with the A1(M) and Scarborough Leeds City Region North Yorkshire and York Sub-Region York Sub-area Harrogate Selby East Riding Ryedale Hambleton
+North Yorkshire and York Sub-Region York Sub-area comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District Scarborough Borough Leisure International, National and Regional draw of York as a leisure (tourism) destination York as the 'Gateway to Yorkshire' Potential to increase inward leisure trips Wider benefits to surrounding areas with linked leisure trips, tourist accommodation offer in neighbouring areas and need for wider tourism promotion / coordination York Sub-Region Physical infrastructure - Transport Increased traffic on the Strategic Road Network (principally the A64) Increased traffic on Radial routes A19 N&S A59 B1224 etc. Increased congestion in and around York Increased traffic on the locally strategic road network (principally the A1237 York Outer Ring Road (northern section)) A64 between its junction with the A1(M) and Scarborough Leeds City Region North Yorkshire and York Sub-Region York Sub-Region York Sub-area Harrogate Selby East Riding Scarborough Ryedale Hambleton